krishna-praneet/krishna-praneet/README.md

-### Hi there 👋
+### Hi there 👋 About me;
 ---
-I enjoy writing code and building software that is scalable, reliant, and performant.
-I'm currently pursuing a Ph.D. in Computer Science from the University of Massachusetts Amherst.
-Before this, I worked as a full-stack software engineer at Deskera.
-I completed my Bachelor's degree from IIT Madras.
+Drawn to problems where uncertainty isn’t a barrier — it’s the objective.

+Enjoys writing code and building systems that are scalable, reliable, and performant.

+Pursues a Ph.D. at the University of Massachusetts.

+Was in Algorithm research at Boeing, Software development at Deskera, Publicis Sapient.
+Did Bachelor's from IIT Madras.

 ### Tech Stack  💻
 ---